Awarded to FCHRE by ARRL North Carolina Section Manager Marvin Hoffman WA4NC

 For no charge amateur radio exams in your area visit Laurel VEC

 Five County is conducting a weekly net on Sunday at 7:00 PM.
 The net will be on the Carolina 440 Net frequencies

 The Five County Amateur Radio Enthusiasts is like the little train that could.
 In August 2018 we formed North Carolina’s first Free amateur radio Volunteer Examiners team.
 In September 2018 we conducted our first class and testing session on the same day and had 5 of our 9 students get their license.
 We achieved world wide publicity when Amateur Radio Newsline announced our plans on their weekly radio show.
 Later we had organized “It’s a Ham Radio Thing” where we gathered representatives from Auxcomm, Skywarn, MARS, and the Carolina 440 repeater network to talk about their activities in amateur radio.
 On February 2nd we had our fifth testing session.
 We had 37 applicants.
 13 VE’s from multiple organizations Including Franklin County ARC, TALARC Post 187, The American Legion Amateur Radio Club, Triangle East Amateur Radio Association, and the Neuse River Basin Amateur Radio Association.
 This was the first time many of them worked together.
-The Laurel VEC administers the free exams.
+The Laurel VEC administers the no charge exams.
 The test was given in support of a class for scouts and the public at the American Legion.

 We welcome all new comers and invite you to become a member by clicking the membership application

 And subscribing to our Groups.io account.
 We have no dues and no officers.

 This is what we give new hams as we hand them their Certificate of Successful Completion (CSCE) This is geared to Central North Carolina amateur radio operators.
 Five County Next Step Flyer Five County Next Step.

 All Contents Copyright © 2017-2021 Five County Ham Radio Enthusiasts All Rights Reserved.